The Beginner’s Guide to Writing Long-Form Copy

 Writing long-form copy can be daunting.
 If you suddenly find yourself in need of 4000 words by the end of the week and you know nothing or next-to-nothing about the topic, you might feel like you’re looking at a vertical wall you need to climb.

 The good news is that it isn’t as vertical as it looks – like many problems in life, it can be broken down into a number of much smaller steps that are a lot easier to tackle.
+And it applies whether you’re writing client content or a D&D adventure.

 - Start with Research